SonifyAR: Context-Aware Sound Generation in Augmented Reality: Abstract

 \section{Abstract}

 Sound plays a crucial role in enhancing user experience and immersiveness in Augmented Reality (AR).
 However, current platforms lack support for AR sound authoring due to limited interaction types, challenges in collecting and specifying context information, and difficulty in acquiring matching sound assets.
 We present SonifyAR, an LLM-based AR sound authoring system that generates context-aware sound effects for AR experiences.
-SonifyAR expands the current design space of AR sound and implements a \textit{Programming by Demonstration} (PbD) pipeline to automatically collect contextual information of AR events, including virtual content semantics and real world context.
+SonifyAR expands the current design space of AR sound and implements a \textit{Programming by Demonstration} (PbD) pipeline to automatically collect contextual information of AR events, including virtual-content-semantics and real-world context.
 This context information is then processed by a large language model to acquire sound effects with \textit{Recommendation}, \textit{Retrieval}, \textit{Generation}, and \textit{Transfer} methods.
-To evaluate the usability and performance of our system, we conducted a user study with eight participants and created five example applications, including an AR-based science experiment, an improving case for AR headset safety, and an assisting example for low vision AR users.
+To evaluate the usability and performance of our system, we conducted a user study with eight participants and created five example applications, including an AR-based science experiment, and an assistive application for low-vision AR users.

 \ccsdesc[500]{Human-centered computing~Interaction design} \ccsdesc[500]{Human-centered computing~Interactive systems and tools}

 \keywords{Mixed Reality, Sound, Augmented Reality, Authoring Tool}